 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
-There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
+There are also more young people seeking college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?